Binary Cyclic Codes and BCH codes

 bch4836.c

-This programs illustrates the application of the PGZ decoding algorithm for t=2.
+Application of the PGZ decoding algorithm for t=2.

 Encoding and decoding of binary BCH codes with the Berlekamp-Massey decoding algorithm: